juanbkm/donor2019/content/strategy-2030/gender-equality.md

 title: "Accelerating Progress in Gender Equality"
 date: 2020-05-01T01:01:06+08:00
 weight: 2
-lead: "Of the 148 projects cofinanced by ADB and its partners, 67 are gender mainstreamed, meaning they are classified as either Gender Equity Theme (GEN) or Effective Gender Mainstreaming (EGM).
+lead: "Of the 148 projects cofinanced by ADB and its partners in 2019, 86 (58%) promote gender equality and women’s empowerment.*
 Future partnerships will strongly support the gender equality agenda and not let gender equality gains slide."
 main_image: images/strategy-2030/gender-equality.jpg
 main_image_thumb: images/strategy-2030/gender-equality-th.jpg
 icon: images/strategy-2030/icn-gender.svg